gaelmoccand/Cpp_Weekly/string_view/README.md

 ```
 For std::string:

-ul - one allocation - for the input argument and then one move into the mName.
+* u1 - one allocation - for the input argument and then one move into the mName.
 It's better than with const std::string& where we got two memory allocations in that case.
 And similar to the string_view approach.

-u2 - one allocation - we have to copy the value into the argument, and then we can move from it.
+* u2 - one allocation - we have to copy the value into the argument, and then we can move from it.

-u3 - no allocations, only two move operations - that's better than with string_view and const string&!
+* u3 - no allocations, only two move operations - that's better than with string_view and const string&!

 When you pass std::string by value not only is the code simpler, there's also no need to write separate overloads for r-value references.